 On June 23, 2017, Pollard entered into a loan agreement with Equities for a subordinated term loan with a seven year term, repayable at any time (subject to meeting certain financial covenants under the secured credit facility).
-The loan was provided to assist with the purchase of the common shares of INNOVA.
+The loan was provided to assist with the purchase of Diamond Game.
 A total of \$25,092 was drawn in the third quarter of 2017.
 Interest on the subordinated debt commenced with the first draw at a rate of 8%.
 Quarterly principal payments on the loan facility commenced the month following the first draw, which occurred August 4, 2017.

-In addition to the mandatory quarterly payments, Pollard has made two lump sum prepayments.
+In addition to the mandatory quarterly payments, Pollard has made three lump sum prepayments.
 On September 20, 2017, Pollard repaid \$7,462 in outstanding principal and on February 23, 2018, Pollard repaid an additional \$7,471 in outstanding principal.
+On June 29, 2018, Pollard repaid in full the remainder of the outstanding principal in the amount of \$7,471.